 - 3 ounces Swiss cheese

-Place the mashed cauliflower in a bowl and stir in onion and sauerkraut.
+- Place the cauliflower in a bowl and stir in onion and sauerkraut.